nebari-dev/nebari/docs/source/admin_guide/prefect.md

 it can connect to Prefect Cloud and query flows.

 ## Configuration overrides
-You can override your agent configurations without having to modify the cluster configuration files.
-The extra variable `overrides` makes this possible by changing the default values for the Agent based on an overriding setting presented on your qhub-config.yaml file.
+You can override your agent configuration without having to modify the helm files directly.
+The extra variable `overrides` makes this possible by changing the default values for the Agent chart according to the settings presented on your qhub-config.yaml file.

-The current variables, orignaly available in the [Agent helm chart](https://github.com/PrefectHQ/server/blob/master/helm/prefect-server/templates/agent/deployment.yaml) that can be overridden include:
+The current variables, originaly available in the [Agent helm chart](https://github.com/PrefectHQ/server/blob/master/helm/prefect-server/templates/agent/deployment.yaml) that can be overridden include:

 ```
 - IMAGE_PULL_SECRETS